andreaconsole/gigihomeradio/README.md

 ## 🧩 Requirements

-- Raspberry Pi with OSMC or Kodi
+- Raspberry Pi
-- Two pushbuttons for changing the station
+- an SD card with OSMC
-- A volume control with pushbutton
+- (optional) Two pushbuttons for changing the station
-- One USB stick with `radio_stations.m3u` file (web radio stream URLs)
+- (optional) A volume control with pushbutton

-## 🎚 Buttons
+## 🎚 Buttons (optional)

 | Function         | GPIO Pin | Physical Pin        | Connection to                         |
 | ---------------- | -------- | ------------------- | ------------------------------------- |